Think Logically — Not Emotionally

 - Discuss the possibility of buying out her portion of the marital home

 - Design a parenting plan for children to spend time with the mother

 - Set up a custodial situation in the best interests of the children

 It is understandable that the husband is hurt.
 However, it poses the question: does it make sense for him to take an all-or-nothing approach when he would likely lose and increase the legal fees for both parties by a minimum of $25,000?

 With the best of intentions, your family and friends likely have strong opinions about your divorce.
 They’ll tell you stories about other people’s divorces, how you should feel and what you deserve.
 They’ll offer you legal advice — even though most of them aren’t lawyers.
 What’s right for one person may not be right for you.

 No two divorces are identical and to prevent disappointment, you should rely on your attorney to help you set realistic expectations for you and your family based on your situation and your divorce.

 Strong Representation at Reasonable Rates

 Chances are they’ve been referred to our firm by a former client or they’ve been told that our attorneys are the ones you need when there is a lot at stake.
 We understand your needs and goals in divorce.
 We are also fully aware that you probably have a budget — we understand and respect that.
-When you work with us, you won’t be paying for marble floors, attorneys driving Jaguars or get billed for every imaginable task.
+When you work with us, you won’t be paying for marble floors or attorneys driving Jaguars, and you won't get billed for every imaginable task.
 Most of our clients thank us for the “no charge” or “courtesy discount” entries they see on their bills.
 We regularly focus on reducing our costs, which in turn helps to reduce your overall expenses in the long run.